 Important This article contains information about how to modify the registry.
 Make sure that you back up the registry before you modify it.
 Make sure that you know how to restore the registry if a problem occurs.
 For more information about how to back up, restore, and modify the registry, click the following article number to view the article in the Microsoft Knowledge Base:

-Assume that a user changes their password in Outlook Web Access (OWA) in one of the following versions of Microsoft Exchange Server:
+Assume that a user changes their password in Outlook on the Web (formally known as Outlook Web App or Outlook Web Access) in one of the following versions of Microsoft Exchange Server:

 This latency exists by design for Internet Information Services (IIS) performance reasons and is controlled by the following registry setting.

 Warning If you use Registry Editor incorrectly, you may cause serious problems that may require you to reinstall your operating system.
 Microsoft cannot guarantee that you can solve problems that result from using Registry Editor incorrectly.
 Use Registry Editor at your own risk.

 Start Registry Editor (Regedt32.exe) on the server that is running IIS and through which the user gains access to Outlook on the Web.

 On the Edit menu, click Add Value, and then add the following registry value:

 Value Name: UserTokenTTL (Note This is case-sensitive!)
 Data Type: REG_DWORD Value Range: 0 - 0x7FFFFFFF (Note This unit is in seconds.)

 When a request is made to the server by using Basic Authentication, the security credentials for the request are used to create a user token on the server.
 The server impersonates this user token when it accesses files or other system resources (see also "CacheSecurityDescriptor" in IIS Help).
 The token is cached so that the Windows logon occurs only the first time that the user accesses the system or after the user's token is removed from the cache.
 Integrated Windows authentication tokens are not cached.